XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/README.md

       * Write them to a *unique* file (e.g., `zeros_0000001001.txt`).
       * Upload that file to the GCS `/parts/` folder.
       * Shut down.

-4.  **GCP Batch (The "Foreman"):** This fully-managed service does all the orchestration.
-You tell it "run 100,000 copies of my 'Worker' container" and it handles provisioning the VMs, running the jobs, retrying failures, and scaling down.
+5.  **GCP Batch ("Conductor"):** Fully-managed, does the orchestration.
+We tell it "run 100,000 copies of my 'Worker' container" and it handles provisioning the VMs, running the jobs, retrying failures, and scaling down.

-5.  **Aggregator (`aggregator.py`):** A final, single job that runs *after* all workers are done.
-It lists all 100,000+ files in `/parts/`, downloads and concatenates them *in the correct numerical order*, and streams the final 100M-line file back to `/final/zeta_zeros_100M.txt`.
+6.  **Aggregator (`aggregator.py`):** Final, single job that runs *after* all workers are done.
+Lists all 100,000+ files in `/parts/`, downloads and concatenates them *in the correct numerical order*, and streams the final 100M-line file back to `/final/zeta_zeros_100M.txt`.

 -----

 ## 1\.
-The Worker (`worker.py`)
+Worker (`worker.py`)

-This script is the "work" to be done.
-It's parameterized using environment variables.
+Parameterized using environment variables:

 ```python
 # worker.py